Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/limit-editor/fa_limit-editor-without-wolv.en.md

 ![](/images/pages/products/flexberry-aspnet/controls/limit-editor/limit-editor-without-wolv2.png)

-After clicking on the button `Применить` text representation of the functions is updated in the text boxes of the form.
+After clicking the button to Apply» «text representation of the functions is updated in the text boxes of the form.

 ![](/images/pages/products/flexberry-aspnet/controls/limit-editor/limit-editor-without-wolv3.png)